elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

         result))))
 ```

-And now let's use them as before:
+And now let’s use them as before:

 ```clojure
 (reduce